Antoñín: Granada

 On 24 February 2020, Antoñín signed for La Liga club Granada CF until June 2024.
 He made his debut on 5 March in the second leg of the Copa del Rey semi-finals, replacing Carlos Neva for the last five minutes of a 2–1 win (elimination on the away goals rule).
 Following the resumption of the season after the COVID-19 break, he made his top tier debut on 12 June again from the bench in a win by the same score at home to Getafe CF; on 1 July he scored for the first time to open a 2–0 win at Deportivo Alavés, a match in which he was substituted at half time due to a yellow card.

 On 2 October 2020, Antoñín returned to the second division after agreeing to a one-year loan deal at Rayo Vallecano.
 He made his debut as a substitute the next day, and scored the last goal of a 4–0 home win over his former club Málaga.

 On 19 August 2021, Antoñín returned to Málaga on a one-year loan deal.
-On 25 July of the following year, he moved to Portuguese Primeira Liga side Vitória S.C. also in a temporary deal.
+On 25 July of the following year, he moved to Portuguese Primeira Liga side Vitória S.C. also in a temporary deal, but finished the season with Cypriot side Anorthosis Famagusta FC.

+On 28 August 2023, Antoñín terminated his contract with the Nazaríes.